 Pride doesn’t end in June

-Since the nightclubs were closed down, some drag queens turned to livestreaming to reunite with their audiences.
-In our french vanilla fantasy, Werk From Home is a glimpse into what goes on when the livestream gets turned off.
+—and since the nightclubs were closed down, some drag queens turned to livestreaming to reunite with their audiences.
+In our French Vanilla Fantasy, Werk From Home is a glimpse into what goes on when the livestream gets turned off.

 A child’s imagination

 —nightmares and dreams come to life, that is how Travistea views their drag persona.
 As a non-binary person, Travistea allows themself to be whoever they feel at the moment, sometimes hyper feminine, sometimes the complete opposite.
 Most times, you can’t really tell.

 At first glance, most people would not understand what, who, or why Travistea is, which they have accepted, even committing to becoming “an image of defiance, a finger up to labels and names.”

 “What seemed so limitless has had to be recalibrated and some plans needed to be shelved.
 But drag queens are tough and relentless—we will continue looking for new ways to showcase our art and our identity.
 Creativity knows no four walls.”

 Like a Walking Piece of Art

 Identifying as gender fluid, Versex sees the capability of her gender to change at any given moment, depending on the mood and feel of a certain day.
 To her, drag is very subjective and it can be different for different people.
 She looks back at the times when people would tell her that she doesn’t have enough makeup on: “‘Di ka naman naka-drag talaga” or “Drag na yan?”, she now understands that these comments helped her in the long run, as they made her realize that she was afraid to look like something outside of her comfort zone.